Summer Hill in Pike County, Illinois — The American Midwest (Great Lakes)

 undivided and our flag

 Location.
-39° 32.768′ N, 90° 55.163′ W. Marker is in Summerhill, Illinois, in Pike County.
+39° 32.768′ N, 90° 55.163′ W. Marker is in Summer Hill, Illinois, in Pike County.
 Memorial is at the intersection of U.S. 54 and Jim Town Hollow Road, on the right when traveling west on U.S. 54.
 Marker is on the northwest corner.
 Touch for map.
-Marker is in this post office area: Pittsfield IL 62363, United States of America.
+Marker is at or near this postal address: 32688 Jim Town Hollow Rd, Pittsfield IL 62363, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Atlas (approx. 3½ miles away); Oldest Building in Pike County (approx. 3½ miles away); Welcome to Illinois (approx. 6.7 miles away); William Grimshaw House (approx. 7.1 miles away); Reuben Scanland House (approx. 7.2 miles away); The Pike County Poet (approx. 7.2 miles away); Site of First Building in Pleasant Hill (approx. 7.3 miles away); Mansion House Hotel (approx. 7.4 miles away).
+Atlas (approx. 3˝ miles away); Oldest Building in Pike County (approx. 3˝ miles away); Welcome to Illinois (approx. 6.7 miles away); William Grimshaw House (approx. 7.1 miles away); Reuben Scanland House (approx. 7.2 miles away); The Pike County Poet Site of First Building in Pleasant Hill (approx. 7.3 miles away); Mansion House Hotel (approx. 7.4 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 393 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+This page was last revised on July 1, 2020.
+It was originally submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 448 times since then and 56 times this year.
+Last updated on July 1, 2020, by Emily Pursley of Pittsfield, Illinois.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 5, 2014, by Bill Kirchner of Tucson, Arizona. • Devry Becker Jones was the editor who published this page.